-Collections can be expensive, but there are ways to bring those costs down I think for my first balayage one the costs where the photographer who is brilliant and i love working with hime and the MUA who again rocked it. here are my tips on shooting on a budget
+Collections can be expensive, but there are ways to bring those costs down I think for my first balayage photoshoot the only costs were the photographer, who was brilliant and who I keep working with, and the MUA, who again rocked it.

-1.A mood board to set the ideas and looks down so that you have a clear vision and everyone understands what the concept is.
-I always use Pinterest for this but keep the board private and only invite the people i’m working with to see it. the more time you spend on this the better and it costs nothing
+- A mood board to set the ideas and looks down so that you have a clear vision and everyone understands what the concept is.
+I always use Pinterest for this, but keep the board private and only invite the people you’re working with to see it.
+The more time you spend on this, the better and it costs nothing

-2.Models can be expensive if you go through an agency and many don’t want their girls to have coloured hair. for my first few collections i’ve found pretty girls who did it for free and ive looked after them. they become in house models, sourcing the right one can be difficult but gumtree works as well as local universities and head hunting on the high street, go outside a top shop or river island any store thats fashionable you will find people.
-Good skin and hair are important factors to consider and maybe take a picture if the say yes to see if they photograph well.
+- Models can be expensive if you go through an agency and many don’t want their girls to have coloured hair.
+For my first few collections, I found pretty girls who did it for free and I’ve looked after them and they became in-house models.
+Sourcing the right model can be difficult but Gumtree can be effective, as can local universities or head hunting on the high street.
+Just go outside a Top Shop, Urban Outfitters or any store that’s fashionable and you will find people.
+Good skin and hair are important factors to consider and it’s important to take a picture of them too to see if they photograph well.

-- This costs nothing but its a good rule don’t share too much till the final pictures are finished , when you get them back you can start posting all the other stuff you have, its hard because its an exciting day but less is more gives the final images more impact
+- This costs nothing but it’s a good rule not to share too much until the final pictures are finished.
+When you get them back you can start posting all the other content you have.
+It’s hard because it’s an exciting day, but less really is more and it will give the final images more impact

 This post has already been read 1573 times!